 Mr. Goh was appointed as an Independent Non-Executive Director of Maybank Investment Bank on 25 July 2016.
-He serves as a member of the Risk Management Committee of the Board and Chairman of the Credit & Underwriting Review Committee of the Board.
+He serves as Chairman of the Risk Management Committee and member of the Credit & Underwriting Review Committee.

 Mr. Goh started his professional career with Peat Marwick Mitchell and then moved on to consultancy at Price Waterhouse Associates.
 He later embarked in the investment banking industry when he was with RHB Sakura Merchant Bankers Berhad as a General Manager for Corporate Finance.
 Subsequently, he assumed the roles of the Managing Director of Corporate Finance with the BNP Paribas Group in Malaysia, and the Chief Executive Officer of Southern Investment Bank of the Southern Bank Group.
 He then held positions as Executive Director in the Chairman's Office, Strategy and Development, and Market Oversight Divisions during his tenure with the Securities Commission of Malaysia.
 He was also a member of the National Cyber Security Advisory Committee, Ministry of Science, Technology and Innovation Malaysia and member of the Intellectual Capital Development Committee, Innovation Agency Malaysia.